MarioMartReq/argoCDtesting/Readme.md

 $ kubectl port-forward -n argocdtesting svc/frontend 18080:80
 ```

-Finally again, test [http://localhost:18080](http://localhost:18080) in your browser to view Guestbook app.
+Finally again, test [http://localhost:18080](http://localhost:18080) in your browser to view the Guestbook app.

 ![](images/first-dep-argocdui-main.png)
 ![](images/first-dep-argocdui.png)

 ## 5. Deploy again but in auto mode

-In the last 2 minutes, we are going to see how ArgoCD automatically syncs apps based in GIT commits as if we were working in multiple environments.
+In the last 2 minutes, we are going to see how ArgoCD automatically syncs apps based on GIT commits as if we were working in multiple environments.
 The idea is to:

 - Simulate a live environment.
 - Deploy the app with the live branch created using a branch with no resources.
-- Update the branch with the latest commit that add the yaml file.
+- Update the branch with the latest commit that adds the yaml file.
 - Wait until ArgoCD updates the app automatically.

 So, let´s go: